Diyckstra/terraform-provider-deyckstra/website/docs/r/eip.md

 In addition to all arguments above, the following attributes are exported:

-* `allocation_id` - ID that the cloud assigns to represent the allocation of the elastic IP address for use with instances in a VPC.
+* `allocation_id` - The ID representing the allocation of the IP address.
-* `association_id` - ID representing the association of the address with an instance in a VPC.
+* `association_id` - The ID representing the association of the allocation of the IP-address with an instance or a private IP address.
 * `domain` - Indicates if this EIP is for use in VPC (`vpc`).
 * `id` - The ID of the EIP allocation.
 * `private_ip` - Contains the private IP address.
 Can be `""` if `associate_with_private_ip` is specified.